 Cheese is serious business.

 And with so many delicious varieties, how does one choose - or more importantly, why do you have to?
-Over here at Food HQ, we've got a craving for the fatty, creamy, mildly-flavoured soft cheese selection and while the answer to a wicked cheese board is always a resounding 'yes!' over these parts, here's a few other stats that tell you why camembert is our MVP, this week.
+Over here at Food HQ, we've got a craving for the fatty, creamy, mildly-flavoured soft cheese selection and while the answer to a wicked cheese board is always a resounding 'yes!' over these parts, here are a few other stats that tell you why camembert is our MVP, this week.

 Cut 3 x 200g camembert cheese into 1/8 wedges and dip into 1 cup of plain flour.
 Beat 1 egg with a ½ cup of milk and dip each piece in the mixture, then into breadcrumbs and let stand for about 10 minutes.
-Dip into egg mixture and breadcrumbs again.
+Dip into the egg mixture and breadcrumbs again.
 Place 140 g of marmalade and a ⅔ cup of chardonnay into a pan and bring to the boil.
 Heat some extra virgin olive oil then shallow fry the cheese and top with the marmalade sauce.

 To ensure your canapés are full of flavour, combine two great loves - cheese and wine.
 Simply marinating your camembert in wine overnight will give you exciting bitesize alternatives to cheese and crackers.
 Place 500g of camembert and 500ml (2 cups) of dry white wine in a bowl.
 Cover with plastic wrap and refrigerate overnight.

-Drain cheese and discard wine.
+Drain the cheese and discard wine.
 Remove and discard the rind, then roughly chop the cheese.
 In a food processor, combine the cheese with 70g of unsalted butter and 1 tbsp of cognac, until smooth.
 Cover with plastic wrap and refrigerate for 20 minutes or until cheese is slightly firm.
 Using damp hands, roll teaspoonfuls of cheese into balls, scatter with 1 tsp of paprika, then roll in flaked almonds.
 Refrigerate until needed.
 Serve cheese balls on a plate with parsley, biscuits and a Waldorf salad.

 Take a round bread (cob) loaf, slice off the top, hollow it out, replace the bread with sliced pieces of camembert (minus the rind), fresh herbs, chutney, relish, chilli - take your flavour pick.
 Place the loaf on a baking tray, slice your top piece of bread into 3-4 cm strips, spread with garlic butter or olive oil and bake in a 180°C fan-forced oven for or 10-15 minutes.
 Season and spice to taste, then all you have to do is get dipping!